Monday, March 9, 2009

-For many years, Abram and Sarai, who became Abraham and Sarah, were folk indistinguishable from any others alive in their day, but stirred by encounters with the living God, they became people of incredible faith.
-During the process of that growth, they kept the faith and held out for the promise of God for a long time against astounding odds.
-At some point in time, however, anticipation fatigue set in and they became impatient.
-The result was Ishmael and endless blood and warfare.
-God wasn't holding out on them, they just needed to hold on until it was time.
-Isaac became their laughter of joy soon enough, but their impatience left a mark time hasn't erased to this very day.
+For many years, Abram and Sarai were folk indistinguishable from any others alive in their day.
+Stirred by encounters with the living God, they morphed into people of incredible faith and became Abraham and Sarah.
+During the process of their growth they kept faith and held out for the promise of God for a very long time against very long odds.
+At some point in time, anticipation fatigue set in and they became impatient.

 Seldom does our impatience portend the same disasters that these three examples did, but it can.
-The one who can't wait for the Lord, ends up the drug addict, the gambler, the fornicator, the willful, the false.
-What does waiting cost: hunger, boredom, anxiety, seeming a loser?
-The easiest thing to do is cash in your chips and follow the expedited, humanly conceived path to gettin' 'er done.
-The problem is that those chips were the promise of God, and you may well not get them back if you didn't have the foresight to hold on to them.
-There are many difficulties on the path of faith, the waiting may be the hardest part.
+The one who can't wait for the Lord, ends up with an unexpected, unwanted pregnancy, or becomes the drug addict, or the gambler, or the fornicator, or the willful, or the false.
+What does waiting cost?
+Hunger, boredom, anxiety, seeming to be a loser?
+The easiest thing to do is bail out, cash in your chips and follow the expedited, humanly conceived path to "gettin' 'er done."

-4 comments:
+2 comments:

 I absolutely agree with your thoughts.
 I have experienced this in my life personally.
 By that I also include the experience of impatience and what it has wrought.
 God is a mysterious fellow.
 Sometimes He is quick to act and other times He requires this "waiting" which from our perspective can be a long time.